vspinu/reference-point/README.md

 - Outcomes of each prospects must be in increasing order.
 That is, x1a < x2a <
   ..., x1b < x2b < ....

-Besides the pdf report an RDS archive containing MCMC simulations will be stored in `mcmc.rds` file.
+Besides the pdf report, an RDS archive containing MCMC simulations will be stored in `mcmc.rds` file.
+You can use it for your own inferences.

 ```
 > mc <- readRDS("mcmc.rds")